-To ensure the role of the company secretary remains fit for the future, organisations need to consider providing structure, support and technology.
+To ensure the role of the company secretary remains fit for the future, organisations need to provide structure, support and technology.

-This is particularly important as the company secretarial role changes from a traditionally administrative role to that of a strategic partner to the organisation and the board.
-Unfortunately, increased responsibilities have not always been matched by additional resource or recognition.
+As the company secretarial role changes from a traditionally administrative position to that of a strategic partner to the organisation and the board, it is important that the role is properly resourced.
+Unfortunately, increased responsibilities have not always been matched by additional support or recognition.

 As a result of increased regulation and compliance, four out of five company secretaries feel their role has increased in responsibility and breadth.
 There is a greater expectation that they be involved in strategic aspects of governance and board effectiveness.
 Many feel they have insufficient resource or support, 38% have no team to support the role and 31% have no formal governance, financial or legal qualifications.

-Developing and supporting the company secretary role can make a real impact to your organisation’s governance.
+Developing and resourcing the company secretary role can make a real impact to your organisation’s governance.
 Ask yourself:

 - Is your organisation supporting changes to the company secretary role?